 As Chinese companies have developed over the past decade, they have rapidly become more sophisticated in their business systems and practices, creating both opportunities and challenges for Western businesses.
 Although ongoing East-West cultural differences continue to pose challenges to foreign enterprises carrying out marketing in China, companies that make an effort to understand such variations and integrate them into their marketing strategies stand a greater chance of succeeding in the China market.

 This paper is based on past surveys of Chinese business opinion in the two key cities of Beijing and Shanghai, comprising 100 in-depth interviews with business owners and senior purchasers.
-Companies of all sizes were interviewed, from those turning over US$1.5m through to multinational organisations.
+Companies of all sizes were interviewed, from those turning over US$1.5m through to multinational businesses.
 Companies were divided into quotas to ensure a cross-section of different types of manufacturing and service companies.

 The principal aim of this paper is to dispel some of the myths propagated about Chinese business, and explore the reasons behind both successful and unsuccessful marketing and sales approaches in China.